demetres12/seip-lab/README.md

 Regarding the unit testing practice project there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/unittesting/README.md) file, that approaches the module in a practical and descriptive way.

-## Unit Testing Assignment <a name="unittesting"></a>
+## Design Patterns Assignment <a name="sourcecodeanalyzer"></a>

-Regarding the design patterns practice project (i.e. sourcecodeanalyzer) there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/sourcecodeanalyzer/README.md) file, that approaches the module in a practical and descriptive way.
+Regarding the design patterns practice project (i.e. `sourcecodeanalyzer`) there is an individual [README](https://github.com/demetres12/seip-lab/blob/development-2/sourcecodeanalyzer/README.md) file, that approaches the module in a practical and descriptive way.

 ## Continuous Integration <a name="ci"></a>